fikovnik/kubemr/README.md

 A few years ago I did a similar [PoC](https://github.com/turbobytes/gomr), using etcd for locking/consensus, and uploading/downloading worker binaries from S3.

 kubemr is similar, but we (ab)use Kubernetes [Third Party Resources](https://kubernetes.io/docs/concepts/ecosystem/thirdpartyresource/) for state, docker images for workers, and optionally S3 for storing stage outputs.
+Currently it only supports Amazon S3, but should be trivial to support other S3-like services.

 ## State

 All state for a job is stored in a TPR.
 Originally we planned to use etcd for state, but we decided to use [JSON patch](http://jsonpatch.com/) functionality [provided by kubernetes](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#patch-operations) to make changes to this state.
 The `test` operation allows the patch to fail if some condition is not met.

-Example for locking using JSON patch
+Example lock using JSON patch :-

 ```
 [